Saghen/blink.cmp/README.md

       max_width = 60,
       max_height = 10,
       border = 'none',
+      winhighlight = 'Normal:BlinkCmpMenu,FloatBorder:BlinkCmpMenuBorder,CursorLine:BlinkCmpMenuSelection,Search:None',
+      -- keep the cursor X lines away from the top/bottom of the window scrolloff = 2,
       -- which directions to show the window,
       -- falling back to the next direction when there's not enough space direction_priority = { 's', 'n' },
+      -- Controls how the completion items are rendered on the popup window -- 'simple' will render the item's kind icon the left alongside the label -- 'reversed' will render the label on the left and the kind icon + name on the right -- 'function(blink.cmp.CompletionRenderContext): blink.cmp.Component[]' for custom rendering
+      draw = 'simple',
     },
     documentation = {
       min_width = 10,
       max_width = 60,
       max_height = 20,
       border = 'padded',
+      winhighlight = 'Normal:BlinkCmpDoc,FloatBorder:BlinkCmpDocBorder,CursorLine:BlinkCmpDocCursorLine,Search:None',
       -- which directions to show the documentation window, -- for each of the possible autocomplete window directions, -- falling back to the next direction when there's not enough space